verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 ## Configuring user API credentials
 The Fluentd plugin included with Verrazzano will use OCI instance principal authentication by default.
 You can optionally configure Verrazzano with a user API signing key.
 API signing key authentication is required to send logs to OCI Logging if the cluster is running outside of OCI.

 If you do not already have an API signing key, then see [Required Keys and OCIDS](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm) in the OCI documentation.
-You will need to create an OCI configuration file with the credential details and then you will use that configuration file to create a secret.
+You need to create an OCI configuration file with the credential details and then use that configuration file to create a secret.
 The profile name must be `DEFAULT` and the `key_file` path must be `/root/.oci/key`.
 The actual key file does not need to be in that location.

 Note that the user associated with the API key must have the appropriate OCI Identity and Access Management (IAM) policy in place to allow the Fluentd plugin to send logs to OCI.
 See [Details for Logging](https://docs.oracle.com/en-us/iaas/Content/Identity/Reference/loggingpolicyreference.htm) in the OCI documentation for the IAM policies used by the OCI Logging service.

-Once the Verrazzano platform operator has been installed, create an opaque secret in the `verrazzano-install` namespace from the OCI configuration and private key files.
+After the Verrazzano platform operator has been installed, create an opaque secret in the `verrazzano-install` namespace from the OCI configuration and private key files.
 The key for the configuration file must be `config` and the key for the private key file data must be `key`.

 Here is an example `kubectl` command that will create the secret.